Wednesday, April 9, 2008

 Student Satisfaction

 Online Students at UIS are more satisfied than those at many other universities as reported in a Noel-Levitz comparison of online student satisfaction.
-A comprehensive analysis of more than 50,000 final grades posted in online and on campus classes at UIS over the past three years reflects an average difference of -0.02 gradepoint between the on campus and online classes.
-It appears that slightly lower grades are earned online mostly by students taking their first online class - perhaps a reflection of the sustained rigor in the online classes.
+A comprehensive analysis of more than 50,000 final grades posted in online and on campus classes at UIS over a three year period reflects an average difference of 0.02 gradepoint between the on campus and online classes.
+Recall that the for the most part those classes are taught by the same faculty members who teach the classes on campus.

 Academic Integrity